Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 Description

-You can have these super juicy lamb burgers on the table in less than 30 minutes – just mix lamb with ingredients you probably already have, then pan-fry for 5 minutes on each side.
+You can have these super juicy lamb burgers on the table in less than 30 minutes – just mix ground lamb with Greek-inspired ingredients you probably already have, then pan-fry for five minutes on each side.
 Load on the Greek-style toppings for a fun twist on your regular burger night.

 Ingredients